xiangjunn/tp/docs/DeveloperGuide.md

 ### UI component

-The **API** of this component is specified in [`Ui.java`](https://github.com/se-edu/addressbook-level3/tree/master/src/main/java/seedu/address/ui/Ui.java)
+The **API** of this component is specified in [`Ui.java`](https://github.com/AY2122S1-CS2103T-W15-3/tp/blob/master/src/main/java/seedu/address/ui/Ui.java)

 ![Structure of the UI Component](images/UiClassDiagram.png)

-The UI consists of a `MainWindow` that is made up of parts e.g.`CommandBox`, `ResultDisplay`, `PersonListPanel`, `StatusBarFooter` etc. All these, including the `MainWindow`, inherit from the abstract `UiPart` class which captures the commonalities between classes that represent parts of the visible GUI.
+The UI consists of a `MainWindow` that is made up of parts e.g.`CommandBox`, `ResultDisplay`, `ContactListPanel`, `StatusBarFooter` etc. All these, including the `MainWindow`, inherit from the abstract `UiPart` class which captures the commonalities between classes that represent parts of the visible GUI.

 The `UI` component uses the JavaFx UI framework.
+Only the `CalendarWindow` component uses the [CalendarFX](https://github.com/dlsc-software-consulting-gmbh/CalendarFX) dependency.
 The layout of these UI parts are defined in matching `.fxml` files that are in the `src/main/resources/view` folder.
-For example, the layout of the [`MainWindow`](https://github.com/se-edu/addressbook-level3/tree/master/src/main/java/seedu/address/ui/MainWindow.java) is specified in [`MainWindow.fxml`](https://github.com/se-edu/addressbook-level3/tree/master/src/main/resources/view/MainWindow.fxml)
+For example, the layout of the [`MainWindow`](https://github.com/AY2122S1-CS2103T-W15-3/tp/blob/master/src/main/java/seedu/address/ui/MainWindow.java) is specified in [`MainWindow.fxml`](hhttps://github.com/AY2122S1-CS2103T-W15-3/tp/blob/master/src/main/resources/view/HelpWindow.fxml)

 The `UI` component,